Admissions and Placement of Students

 - a recent photograph of the applicant

-- a cheque to cover the application fee of 250 euros per family (see below)
+- a cheque or copy of bank transfer, to cover the application fee of 250 euros per student (see below)

 - the results of any standardised tests taken over the last two years